carmenbianca/report-liferay/report.md

 development cycle.
 For that reason, the research will be focused on discovering all factors adjacent to the requirements analysis.

+This chapter restricts itself to the questions and methodology.
+The next question covers the executed research.

 ## Main question

 The main question spawns forth from two requirements of Liferay: Liferay wishes